VIDA-NYU/ache/README.md

 ACHE also includes **link classifiers**, which allows it decide the best order in which the links should be downloaded in order to find the relevant content on the web as fast as possible, at the same time it doesn't waste resources downloading irrelevant content.

 ## Installation
-You can either build `ache` from the source code or download the execution using `conda`
+You can either build ACHE from the source code or download the executable binary using `conda`.
 ### Build from source with Gradle

 To build `ache` from source, you can run the following commands in your terminal: